gintrator/Beaker/README.md

 # Beaker

 Put it in a bottle and shake it all up, affectionately named after Flask.
+Beaker is a framework to define REST based services.

 This project is an experiment in building a small full-stack web service.
 This is mainly an attempt to figure out how something like Flask is implemented by duplicating some of its features.

 `server.py` contains a Server class.
 The server is called `pygi`, pronounced "piggy".
 It's a very simple web server based on the python `sockets` library.
 It includes functions to marshall HTTP requests to and from python dictionaries.

+Both Beaker and pygi implement the WSGI interface and servers and applications.
+Beaker can be run on with any WSGI compliant server.
+[WSGI Specification](https://www.python.org/dev/peps/pep-0333/).

 ## Using Beaker